hiimskh/hiimskh/README.md

 - 👋 Hi, I’m @hiimskh
-- 👀 I’m interested in coding!
+- 👀 I’m interested in the intersection of computer science and biology!
-- 🌱 I’m currently learning...to code :)
+- 🌱 I’m currently learning...to code!
 - 💞️ I’m looking to collaborate on coding?
 - 📫 How to reach me ...